 If $s$ is a smooth embedding in $\RR^3$, then it is saddle if and only if the obtained surface has nonpositive Gauss curvature.
 An old conjecture of Samuel Shefel states that any saddle disc in a $\RR^3$ is $\CAT(0)$ with respect to its length metric, see \cite{shefel-3D}.

-It is evident that any metric minimizing disc $s$ in a Euclidean space is saddle.
+It is evident that any metric-minimizing disc $s$ in a Euclidean space is saddle.

-\parbf{Three-dimensional case.} In general a saddle disc may not be globally metric minimizing.
+\parbf{Three-dimensional case.} In general, a saddle disc may not be globally metric-minimizing.
 An example is shown in the picture.
 It is a saddle polyhedral disc made from 10 triangles with a hexagon boundary.
 The boundary curve goes along the Y-shape marked with bold lines; each segment of the Y-shape is traveled twice back and forth.

 The picture is rotationally symmetric by the angle $\tfrac23\cdot\pi$.
-A shortening deformation can be obtained by rotating the central triangle slightly counterclockwise and extending the map on the remaing 9 triangles linerarly.
+A shortening deformation can be obtained by rotating the central triangle slightly counterclockwise and extending the map on the remaining 9 triangles linearly.

-By smoothing this example one can produce a smooth saddle disc that is not metric minimizing.
+By smoothing this example one can produce a smooth saddle disc that is not metric-minimizing.

 Proposition~\ref{prop:smooth} states that there are no local examples of that type that are smooth and \emph{strictly saddle} meaning that the principal curvatures at each interior point have opposite signs.
 To prove this proposition we need to introduce a certain energy functional.